 Medical sources say that we shouldn't become overconfident if we wear a mask.
 Social distancing is still important to help prevent the spread of disease.
 It's also important to handle a potentially contaminated mask carefully once we want to remove it.
 This topic is something else to investigate.

 The CDC page mentioned in the "References" section below should be read carefully to get the latest recommendations from the organization with respect to COVID-19.

 Maintaining a Healthy Immune System

 A healthy lifestyle boosts immunity.
-A good diet that emphasizes a wide variety of whole, unprocessed foods and is low in sugar will be a big aid to improving and maintaining immunity.
+A good diet that emphasizes a wide variety of whole, unprocessed foods and is low in sugar should be very helpful for improving and maintaining immunity.
 Moderate and regular exercise has been shown to boost the immune system, while smoking weakens it.
 Getting adequate sleep and taking steps to relieve stress can also help the immune system to function efficiently.

 Although following a healthy lifestyle isn't a guarantee that we won't get sick, it can certainly improve the odds.
 It also increases the chance that any infection that we experience will be mild instead of serious.
 Since another of its benefits is to reduce the chance of other diseases besides infections, it's a good idea to follow a healthy lifestyle whenever possible.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.